Torresdale, Philadelphia: History

-Long before there was what is referred to today as the Philadelphia Main Line, Torresdale, along with Holmesburg to its south and Andalusia to its north, had been Philadelphia's posh suburban neighborhood, as evidenced by Glen Foerd on the Delaware, a luxurious riverside estate and Andalusia, the Biddle estate, for which the village of Andalusia is named.
+Long before the existence of what is referred to today as the Philadelphia Main Line, Torresdale, along with Holmesburg to its south and Andalusia to its north, had been Philadelphia's posh suburban neighborhood, as evidenced by Glen Foerd on the Delaware, a luxurious riverside estate and Andalusia, the Biddle estate, for which the village of Andalusia is named.

 Notable sites

 Torresdale is the site of Holy Family University and Nazareth Academy High School.

 The Union League Golf Club at Torresdale, a Donald Ross–designed golf course, located at Frankford and Grant Avenues, is one of the finest golf courses in the Philadelphia region.
 In 2015, the Union League of Philadelphia undertook a complete restoration of the course and historic clubhouse, which drew significant national attention.

 The Frankford Avenue Bridge over Poquessing Creek is listed on the National Register of Historic Places.

+Camp Happy (Philadelphia, Pennsylvania) a camp for underprivileged children open from 1920-1951.

 All Saints' Episcopal Church was established in 1772.

 Eden Hall Chapel, built in 1849 as part of the former Convent of the Sacred Heart, was demolished in 2007.

 The municipal Baxter Water Treatment Plant opened in 1909 as the Torresdale Water Treatment Plant.

 Glen Foerd on the Delaware is a historic estate established in 1850, listed on the National Register of Historic Places and the Historic American Landscapes.